UMCUGenetics/RNASeq-NF/docs/config.md

 ```
 **Nextflow configuration**

 Nextflow's base configuration (executors, containerization etc.) are stored in nextflow.config.
-Specify the Singularity chache dir on the host system.
+Specify the Singularity cache dir on the host system.
 All images will be stored at that location.

 `cacheDir = '/path/to/my/cache/dir`